vossi1/nu6509/readme.md

 	CMD G65SC02PE-4 (4MHz)
 	WDC W65C02S8PL-10 (10MHz)
 Note: (all cmos chips have TOD error in the cbm burnin test???)

+**:x: After building several adapters, I have noticed problems with IEEE transfer on some with certain CPU's.
+Possibly it is due to the CPLD's (from China).
+I am currently investigating this.
+There are no problems in the P500.**

 **Tested successful in P500 with:**
 Tests: pm500, wiz500, amind500 (all converted by vossi), cbm RAM-Test (finished & improved by Vossi), David Viner's Hires-Demo